 Perennial, up to 3′.
 Like it’s name, the leaves and flowers have a wonderful anise flavor.
 Can be used fresh or dried in teas, meat or roast vegetable seasonings, and as edible flowers in salad.
 Tender perennial, but often persists many years with root divisions and some self-seeding.
 Loved by bees and bee-lovers.

 Annual, up to 2’.
-Delicious Thai basil with sweet, clove-like scent.
-Lime green leaves with beautiful purple stems and flowers.
+Thai basil with a sweet, clove-like scent and beautiful purple blooms.
+Makes for an edible bouquet.
 Perfect in curry, pho, or pesto.
-Less susceptible to downy mildew.
+Less susceptible to downy mildew than Italian basil.
 Pinch central stalk to encourage more branching.
 Remove flower heads to extend the harvest.

 Annual, up to 3’.
 60 days.
 Fuzzy green plants bear hundreds of beautiful blue edible flowers, occasionally a pink or purple.
 The flowers have a mild cucumber flavor and are a guaranteed crowd pleaser in salads, look lovely with fresh fruit, and take cake decorating to the next level.
 Flowers are also popular with pollinators, especially bumble bees.
 Continues to bloom until frost.
 Also has a tendency to self-seed and pop up in a new place in the garden.
 Space plants 12” apart in full to partial sun.